Alessio-Lovato-Unipd/locobot_ws/README.md

     ```bash
     ros2 launch locobot_control k01calib.launch.py
     ```
+    > **Note:** The kinect calibration launch file allows to set the serial number of the kinect camera.
+See the [README](src/locobot_control/README.md) in the locobot_control package for more information.

 4. Open a new terminal and launch the calibration master:
     ```bash
     ros2 launch locobot_control calib_master.launch.py